 Common bugs that may attack sugar snap peas include aphids, slugs, and pea weevils.
 You can control aphids with insecticidal soap or a gentle stream of water to knock them off the plants.
 Slugs can be managed using beer traps or diatomaceous earth around the base of the plants.
 Keeping your garden clean and ensuring good airflow will help prevent fungal diseases like powdery mildew.
 Some small birds such as Goldfinches may also eat tender sprouts.
 If your birds like tender legumes like mine do, you can share, plant more, or try using a mesh cage.

-Harvesting Sugar Snap Peas
+Harvesting Spring Peas

 - When to Harvest: Sugar snap peas typically take around 60–70 days from planting to reach harvestable size.
 Start checking for pods about 2 months after planting.
 Harvest them as soon as the pods feel firm and snap easily when bent.
 If you wait too long, the peas may start to get starchy and lose their sweetness.
+Snow peas are harvested a bit earlier, when they are still flat and the peas are tiny.

-- How to Harvest: To pick sugar snap peas, hold the vine and gently pull the pod off the plant.
+- How to Harvest: To pick spring peas, hold the vine and gently pull the pod off the plant.
 You can use your fingernail or a pair of snips.
 Be careful not to damage the tendrils or other pods.
 If you have a larger crop, use scissors or garden shears to snip the pods from the vines.

 Continuous Harvest

-Sugar snap peas are “indeterminate,” meaning they continue to produce pods over a period of weeks or even months.
+Spring peas are “indeterminate,” meaning they continue to produce pods over a period of weeks or even months.
 After your first harvest, keep picking regularly to encourage the plants to produce more.
 If you allow the plants to go to seed, they will stop producing pods, so make sure to keep up with regular harvesting.

-Tips for a Successful Sugar Snap Pea Crop
+Tips for a Successful Spring Pea Crop

 - Soil Health: Adding compost each season can improve soil structure and fertility.
 Sugar snap peas fix nitrogen in the soil, making them a good crop to plant before heavier feeders like tomatoes or corn.